Bypass firewalls using Shadowsocks + Cloak

 - UID and Public key: copy them from the Cloak section of script’s output

-in my case) - Browser signature:
+) - Browser signature:

 chrome